*Please note: Application materials are currently under revision and will be shared prior to Call for Applications.

 The objective of the BC NEIHR Postdoctoral Fellowships program is to provide funding to Indigenous (First Nations, Métis or Inuit) postdoctoral applicants who wish to conduct research within a British Columbia (BC) host institution.
 Recipients of these fellowships demonstrate achievement in graduate studies, a research-intensive career pathway, as well as partnership potential with Indigenous communities, collectives and/or organizations.

-The objective of the BC NEIHR UNBC Entrance Award is to support Indigenous (First Nations, Métis or Inuit) students who are entering a UNBC graduate program that has a significant research component (see program of study eligibility).
+The objective of the BC NEIHR Thesis Fellowship program is to support the tuition costs of Indigenous (First Nations, Métis or Inuit) doctoral students studying in British Columbia (BC) institutions who are in their final year of their program.

 Research Experience Award